arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-This is it.
+That's all.
 The first step to manage future prices is ready.
 As next we will need to implement removing and updating the pricing catalog entries.